JaneliaSciComp/BigStitcher-Spark/README.md

 ***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
 The Spark parallelization is written so it parallelizes over pairs of images.

 ### Detect Interest Points<a name="ip-detect">

+Interest-point based registration is generally more reliable and faster than stitching while supporting various transformation models including (regularized) Translation, (regularized) Rigid, (regularized) Affine, and Non-Rigid.
+At the same time parameter selection is more involved.
+The first step is to detect interest points in the images.
+A typical command line call that works well on [this example dataset](https://drive.google.com/file/d/16V8RBYP3TNrDVToT9BoRxqclGE15TwKM/view?usp=sharing) looks as follows:

 <code>./detect-interestpoints -x ~/SparkTest/IP/dataset.xml -l beads -s 1.8 -t 0.008 -dsxy 2 --minIntensity 0 --maxIntensity 255</code>

+The results will be written in the XML and the interestpoints.n5 directory, in order to compute transformation models and apply them to the images you need to run [matching](#ip-match) followed by the [solver](#solver) that computes a global optimization.

 ### Match Interest Points<a name="ip-match">
 Per timepoint alignment: